-Founded in 1976, the American Studies Program has served hundreds of students from the Council for Christian Colleges & Universities (CCCU) member institutions as a Washington, D.C. campus.
-The ASP uses Washington as a stimulating educational laboratory where collegians gain hands-on experience with an internship in their chosen field.
-Internships are tailored to fit the students' talents and aspirations and are available in a wide range of fields.
-They also explore pressing national and international issues in public policy seminars that are issue-oriented, interdisciplinary and led by ASP faculty and Washington professionals.
-The ASP bridges classroom and marketplace, combining Biblical reflection, policy analysis and real-world experience.
-Students are exposed to on-the-job learning that helps them build for their future and gain perspective on the calling of God for their lives.
-They are challenged in a rigorous course of study to discover for themselves the meaning of Christ's lordship in putting their beliefs into practice.
-The aim of the program is to help CCCU schools prepare their students to live faithfully in contemporary society as followers of Christ.
-Students earn 16 semester credit hours.
+Founded in 1976, the American Studies Program has served hundreds of students as a "Washington, D.C. campus."
+ASP uses Washington as a stimulating educational laboratory where collegians gain hands-on experience with an internship in their chosen field.
+Participants explore pressing national and international issues in public policy seminars led by ASP faculty and Washington professionals.
+Students select enrollment in the Public Affairs or Marketplace track.
+Both tracks examine the same public issues and culminate in field projects assessing those issues in light of biblical principles and Christian responsibility.
+Students in the Public Affairs Track use policy concepts to evaluate contending approaches, while students in the Marketplace track analyze the issues by assessing how business and commercial environments shape different perspectives.
+The aim of the program is to help Council schools prepare their students to live faithfully in contemporary society as followers of Christ.
+Students earn 16 semester hours of credit.
 For additional information and application materials, contact the Crossroads Office.